 According to figures in Global Biodiversity Outlook 5, investments in conservation between 1996 and 2008 reduced the risk of extinction for mammals and birds by a median value of 29% per country.
 It is also important to maintain and increase investment in preserving ecosystems that are still largely intact.
-Around the world, between USD 87 and 91 billion go towards preserving biodiversity each year.
-However, the amount needed is between USD 150 and 400 billion.
-8 As such, there is a chronic shortfall that is likely to increase further.
+Around the world, between USD 124 and 143 billion go towards preserving biodiversity each year.
+However, the amount needed is between USD 722 and 967 billion.
+As such, there is a chronic shortfall that is likely to increase further.

 Effectively and fairly managed conservation areas are still a key way to preserve nature's riches.
-This is why the new draft of the CBD strategy still provides that at least 30% of land, marine and freshwater ecosystems should be protected by 2030, with at least 10% heavily protected.
+This is why the new draft of the CBD strategy still provides that at least 30% of land, marine and freshwater ecosystems should be protected by 2030.
 To avoid the risk of conservation areas only existing on paper, however, it is necessary to address questions of fairness and management effectiveness.